-In May 2014, the Financial Accounting Standards Board (FASB) issued ASU 2014-09, Revenue from Contracts with Customers.
-The amendments in this update require not-for-profit entities that are conduit bond obligors to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-This will result in the Corporation making additional judgments, such as estimates of the collectibility of revenue.
-This new guidance is effective for fiscal years and interim periods within those years beginning after December 15, 2016, with early adoption not permitted.
-The Corporation is required to adopt the new guidance for the fiscal year beginning on October 1, 2016, and is currently evaluating the impact this guidance will have on its consolidated financial statements.
+In July 2015, the FASB issued ASU 2015-11, Simplifying the Measurement of Inventory.
+Under the new guidance, entities using the FIFO method for inventory valuation will be required to compare the cost of inventory to only one measure, its net realizable value.
+The amendment is effective for fiscal periods and interim periods within those years beginning December 15, 2016.
+The Corporation is required to adopt the new guidance for the fiscal year beginning on October 1, 2017, and is currently evaluating the impact this guidance will have on its consolidated financial statements.